nightroman/FarNet/RightWords/README.md

 the hotkey markers `&` in *.lng* or *.restext* files.
 Use not capturing groups `(?:)` in all other cases where grouping is needed.

-NOTE: Nested capturing groups are not supported and they are not really needed.
+Nested capturing groups are not supported and they are not really needed.
-For performance reasons no checks are done in order to detected nested groups.

 Example pattern for *.lng* and *.restext* files:
 `[\p{Lu}\p{Ll}](?:\p{Ll}|(&))+`